pappyangel/APIOne/README.md

 ### Code changes for move to production app service
 - In the Frontend
     - update appsettings and change to production url of API
+    - We were using a hard coded url in Program.cs.
+This was needed during development but will break production if left in.
+    - Technically, this should not be done in code at all, but rather via the launchSettings.json file in Properties folder.
 - In the API
     - set the RunAsParm to SMI
     - update SQL connection string to use production

-### Additional notes
-- In the frontend app we were using a hard coded listen on url.
-This was needed during development but will break production if left in.
-    - Technically, this should not be done in code at all, but rather via the launchSettings.json file in Properties folder.
-- In the API, we add a Password paramter to the SQL connection string during development.
+    - We add a Password paramter to the SQL connection string during development.
 This will break production which uses SMI.
 This line of code needs to be commented out.

+### Additional notes

 - During the process of deploying and verifying success, it was very helpful to use the App Services, Developet Tools, Advanced Tools - specifically Log stream and site wwwroot.

 # Release 3.0